Local Water Done Well

 The Government made changes to the water services reform programme (Three Waters Reform) in April '23.
 These changes included increasing the number of new water services entities from four to 10, the establishment date of the entities (with the new entities going live sequentially from early 2025) by 1 July 2026.

-Legislation to implement these changes and associated matters is intended to take place before the 2023 general election.
+Legislation to implement these changes and associated matters was intended to take place before the 2023 general election.

-The Water Services Legislation Bill and The Water Services Economic Efficiency and Consumer Protection Bill are largely unaffected by the changes.
-These bills will continue their progress through Parliament on their current timetable.
+The Water Services Legislation Bill and The Water Services Economic Efficiency and Consumer Protection Bill were largely unaffected by the changes.

 Our submissions